+- a.
+Describe the support services the tenants will receive: - i.
+Describe the goals of the supportive services to be provided, and how the services are designed to meet the needs and preferences of the targeted population(s) and the individual needs and preferences of the persons and families to be served.

 - ii.
-Do the proposed housing and services currently reflect community priorities for affordable or supportive housing?
-If so, in what way(s)?
-If not, what measures will be taken to influence these priorities? - 4.
-Support Services - a.
-Describe the support services the tenants will receive: - i.
-Describe the goals of the supportive services to be provided, and how the services are designed to meet the needs and preferences of the targeted population(s) and the individual needs and preferences of the persons and families to be served. - ii.
 Describe the services that will be made available to target population.
-In your description, address the following components: - a) What services will be provided and by whom? - b) Service structure: describe staff positions, staff/client ratios, staff hours, after-hours access, and minimum staff qualifications. - c) Will the service team have offices on-site (at the housing) or off-site (at a nearby location)? - d) How the service team will be internally coordinated lines of communication, supervision and accountability. - e) How services will link with available community and regional resources, including existing case management systems and treatment systems. - f) How services will reflect the importance and value of employment and the strategies that will be used for making employment and continued employment possible.
-Identify the existing linkages with employment and educational resources within our region, or describe your agency's plans to establish such connections. - g) How services will incorporate natural supports (family, peers, faith communities, etc.). - h) Strategies fully described that will be used for relapse-prevention and management. - i) Any additional strategies fully described that will be taken to ensure the service program's consistency with the service Guideline contained herein. - b.
+In your description, address the following components: - a) What services will be provided and by whom? - b) Service structure: describe staff positions, staff/service recipient ratios, staff hours, after-hours access, and minimum staff qualifications. - c) Will the service team have offices on-site (at the housing) or off-site (at a nearby location)? - d) How the service team will be internally coordinated lines of communication, supervision and accountability. - e) How services will link with available community and regional resources, including existing case management systems and treatment systems. - f) How services will reflect the importance and value of employment and the strategies that will be used for making employment and continued employment possible.
+Identify the existing linkages with employment and educational resources within the region, or describe your agency's plans to establish such connections. - g) How services will incorporate natural supports (family, peers, faith communities, etc.). - h) Strategies fully described that will be used for relapse-prevention and management (for the DMHAS targeted homeless population only). - i) Any additional strategies fully described that will be taken to ensure the service program's consistency with the service Guideline contained herein. - b.
 Provide the anticipated budget for the services to be provided and the source of funding. - c.
 Describe how the targeted population(s) will access the services, including: - i.
-How they will be able to access case management services where they live (how will services come to the client)? - ii.
-Any terms or conditions that will be placed on their receipt of services.

-- iii.
-How long they will be able to access the services. - iv.
-Under what circumstanced (if any) would a client be "discharged" from permanent supportive housing services? - d.
+How they will be able to access tenancy support services where they live (how will services come to the tenant)? - ii.
+Any terms or conditions that will be placed on their receipt of services. - iii.
+How long they will be able to access the services? - iv.
+Under what circumstances (if any) a tenant would be "discharged" from permanent Supportive Housing services. - d.
 For single-building housing projects where tenancy will be mixed, will all tenants be eligible to utilize on-site services regardless of whether or not they have an identified special need?
 How will this be accomplished?

-IV.
-SUPPORTIVE HOUSING QUALITY ASSURANCE PROGRAM
+VI.
+SUPPORTIVE HOUSING QUALITY INITIATIVE PROGRAM

-The Supportive Housing Quality Assurance Program (the "Program") applies to all permanent supportive housing projects and supportive housing units in affordable developments funded by CHFA and/or the State.
-Compliance with the Program standards will be monitored through periodic site visits during which the monitoring agency will review charts, interview staff and meet with tenants to assess compliance since the last site visit.
+A. The Supportive Housing Quality Initiative (SHQI) applies to all Supportive Housing projects and Supportive Housing units in affordable developments funded by CHFA and/or the State.
+Compliance with the SHQI standards will be monitored through periodic site visits during which the monitoring agency will review charts, interview staff and meet with tenants to assess compliance since the last site visit.
 Though each site visit may assess compliance with only a portion of these domains, providers are required to implement all domains:

-- 1. Domain 1: Facilitated Access to Housing and Services - 2.
-Domain 2: Tenants Rights, Inputs, and Leadership - 3.
-Domain 3: Housing Quality and Safety - 4.
-Domain 4: Support Service Design and Delivery: Client Focused/Client Centered Services and Tenant Engagement - 5.
-Domain 5: Support Service Design and Delivery: Services that Promote Recovery, Wellness, and Community Integration - 6.
-Domain 6: Focus on Housing Stability - 7.
-Domain 7: Building Internal Quality Assurance Practices, Key Staffing and Coordination
+- Domain 1: Facilitated Access to Housing and Services - Domain 2: Tenants Rights, Inputs and Leadership - Domain 3: Housing Quality and Safety - Domain 4: Support Service Design and Delivery: Person Focused/Person Centered Services and Tenant Engagement - Domain 5: Support Service Design and Delivery: Services that Promote Recovery, Wellnes, and Community Integration - Domain 6: Focus on Housing Stability - Domain 7: Building Internal Quality Assurance Practices, Key Staffing and Coordination